Notes on the nvi text editor

 Aside from Vim, I sometimes use nvi as an even lighter-weight text editor.
 Don’t underestimate it though, it comes with lots of functionality built-in.

-nvi uses a file called .nexrc in your home folder for configuration.
+nvi uses a file called .nexrc in your home folder.

 Here’s an example that I tend to use.
-Download the file and save it as .nexrc in your home folder:
+Download the file and save it as .nexrc in your home folder.
+Then customize it to your heart’s desire! :-)

 => nexrc.txt